venkateshneu/MATCH-WIN-LOSS-PREDICTOR-/README.md

 ## Acknowledgements 🙏

-- The project data is sourced from the Indian Premier League (IPL).
+- The project data is sourced from the Indian Premier League (IPL) dataset.
-- Special thanks to the developers of scikit-learn, Streamlit, and other Python libraries used in this project.
+- thanks to the developers of scikit-learn, Streamlit, and other Python libraries used in this project.
-=